Samuel-Morgan-Tyghe/Ambient-Noughts-And-Crosses-Game/README.md

 # What I learnt Afterwards
-Dispose() and restart would be cleaner, and I could use a TXT file to record Highscore spread code to multiple classes
+* Dispose() and restart would be cleaner, and I could use a TXT file to record Highscore

+* Spread code to multiple classes

-Windows Builder eclipse extension ( more effecient )
+* Windows Builder eclipse extension ( more effecient, but ugly coding ) infact Libraries in general are great for